 Globally, per capita consumption of animal products (meat and dairy) is projected to rise moderately, while total meat consumption is expected to nearly double.
 To meet this demand, an additional 200 million tonnes of meat would need to be produced annually by 2050, compared with production in 2005/07.

 In developed countries, aggregate meat consumption is not expected to rise much further, if at all (since population growth is likely to be negligible and even negative in some countries, while per capita intakes also level off).
 In some countries, such as the United States, meat consumption has even started to decrease.
 This may be due to increasing health concerns and awareness, and to the weakened economy since the recession in 2008 .
 Other developed countries showing decreased per capita meat consumption since 2008, include Canada and the UK.

 Demand in China and Brazil is also expected to level off eventually as saturation point is reached.

 The majority of the increase is therefore projected to occur in developing countries, where significant income rises and population growth are expected.
-Population growth in Sub-Saharan Africa is projected to nearly double, from 730 million in 2006 to 1.68 billion in 2050.
-This growth in population numbers accounts for most of the overall growth in expected total animal product consumption – per capita intakes are not anticipated to rise substantially because poverty is likely to persist (per capita intakes of fish are in fact likely to decline).
-Rapid growth in demand is also expected in South Asia (although meat demand in India starts from a very low per capita base) and in the middle East/North Africa.
+Population size in Sub-Saharan Africa is projected to nearly double, from 730 million in 2006 to 1.68 billion in 2050.
+This growth in population numbers accounts for most of the overall growth in expected total animal product consumption – per capita intakes are not anticipated to rise substantially because poverty is likely to persist (per capita intakes of fish are, in fact, likely to decline).
+Rapid growth in demand is also expected in South Asia (although meat demand in India starts from a very low per capita baseline) and in the middle East/North Africa.